ibm-cloud-docs/vmwaresolutions/services/mcv_addingnfs.md

 ## Before you add NFS storage to {{site.data.keyword.vcf-auto-short}} multizone instances
 {: #mcv_addingnfs-storage-prereq}

 * Do not add NFS storage from the VMware vSphere® Web Client.
-The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+The changes that you make in the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 * IBM does not manage NFS file shares that you manually add to an instance.

 ## Procedure to add NFS storage to {{site.data.keyword.vcf-auto-short}} multizone instances